Institute of Children's Literature

 Learn at your own pace

-Writing for Children and Teenagers was structured with maximum flexibility: Students learn at their own pace within their own schedules, and they work in the privacy of their own homes.
+Our course, Writing for Children and Teenagers, was structured so you could have maximum flexibility; you learn at your own pace within your own schedule, and work in the privacy of your own home.

-The cornerstone of this unique course, which has evolved through a series of refinements and enhancements since 1969, is its one-on-one method of teaching: Each student is assigned his or her own instructor—a published writer or experienced editor—and they work together to achieve the student's goals.
+The cornerstone of this unique course, is its one-on-one teaching: how many college level courses do you know of where every single student is assigned his or her own instructor—and a published writer or experienced editor, at that?
+You work together to achieve your goals.

 Exclusive publishing data

 One key to our students’ extraordinary record of success is the Institute’s research facility, which continuously monitors the editorial requirements of every publisher and every publication related to children’s literature.
-This data, published annually in the form of market directories, is available exclusively from the Institute.
+This data, published annually in the form of market directories, is available exclusively from the Institute with your course books.

 The measures of success